aditikhare33/mr.tumbleweed/README.md

 I have a lot of global variables currently since the code is a script, but this will fixed in the next update.
-Planned updates:   1) fix game over screen  2) make background go from daytime to nighttime as game goes on   3) add a better jump animation
+Other Planned updates:       1) fix game over screen        2) make background go from daytime to nighttime as game goes on       3) add a better jump animation